 Conversion.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment, disposition, or a change of ultimate beneficial ownership of Class B ordinary shares by a holder thereof to any person who is not Mr. Haijun Wang or any entity which is ultimately controlled by Mr. Haijun Wang, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.
+Upon any sale, transfer, assignment, disposition, or a change of ultimate beneficial ownership of Class B ordinary shares by a holder thereof to any person who is not an Affiliate (as defined in our ninth amended and restated memorandum and articles of association) of the holders of such ordinary shares, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.

 Dividends.
-The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors subject to our post-offering amended and restated memorandum and articles of association and the Companies Act.
-In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our directors.
-Our post-offering amended and restated articles of association provide that dividends may be declared and paid out of our profits, realized or unrealized, or from any reserve set aside from profits which our board of directors determine is no longer needed.
+The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors subject to our ninth amended and restated memorandum and articles of association and the Companies Act.
+Our ninth amended and restated memorandum and articles of association provide that dividends may be declared and paid out of our profits, realized or unrealized, or from any reserve set aside from profits which our board of directors determine is no longer needed.
 Dividends may also be declared and paid out of share premium account or any other fund or account which can be authorized for this purpose in accordance with the Companies Act.
 No dividend may be declared and paid unless our directors determine that, immediately after the payment, we will be able to pay our debts as they become due in the ordinary course of business and we have funds lawfully available for such purpose.

-Voting Rights.
-[In respect of all matters subject to a shareholders' vote, on a voting by poll, each holder of Class A ordinary shares is entitled to one vote votes per share and each holder of Class B ordinary shares is entitled to votes per share on all matters subject to vote at our general meetings.
+Voting Rights; Meeting of Shareholders.
+In respect of all matters subject to a shareholders' vote, each holder of Class A ordinary shares is entitled to one vote per share and each holder of Class B ordinary shares is entitled to ten votes per share on all matters subject to vote at our general meetings.
 Holders of Class A ordinary shares and Class B ordinary shares shall, at all times, vote together as one class on all matters submitted to a vote by the members at any such general meeting.
-Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
-A poll may be demanded by the chairman of such meeting or any one shareholder.
+Voting at any meeting of shareholders is by a poll and not a show of hands.